 Who can use it?

 It’s for everyone!
 To be precise, any individual can use it.
-For business purposes too, it can be used as well.
+For business purposes, it can be used as well.

 It is hassle-free for the end-user.
-For example, if you have to pay a phone bill every month, you can opt for monthly auto-pay with that of a service provider.
+For example, if you have to pay a phone bill every month, you can opt for monthly auto-pay with a service provider.

 Once it is done, you don’t have to worry about next month’s bill payment.
 The system will keep on paying every month as long as you do not intervene to stop or cancel the recurring payment.